 (Excluding Interest Pockets)

 Plum is an electronic money agency of PayrNet.
 Customer funds are held in electronic money wallets on the app.
-Customer’s funds are held in a pooled account with the bank of choice of Plum’s Partner, which is protected by the E-Money Safeguarding Rules.
+The customer’s funds are held in a pooled account with the bank of choice of Plum’s Partner, which is protected by the E-Money Safeguarding Rules.

 That same safeguarding also prevents any of Plum’s or Payrnet’s creditors from claiming your money in the event that either business should go bankrupt.